google/ExoPlayer/media-sources.md

 The [`ExoPlayer`] interface defines additional playlist methods that accept media sources rather than media items.
-This makes it possible to bypass the `MediaSourceFactory` and pass media source instances to the player directly:
+This makes it possible to bypass the player's internal `MediaSourceFactory` and pass media source instances to the player directly:

 ~~~
 // Set a list of media sources as initial playlist.